Marohn-Group/mmodel/docs/api_modifier_shortcut.rst

 Shortcuts
 -----------

-There are not many restrictions of shortcuts.
-To ensure the same behavior, the shortcut should take the model as the frist argument and return a new model.
+There are not many restrictions on shortcuts.
+To ensure the same behavior, the shortcut should take the model as the first argument and return a new model.
 It is recommended to use ``model.edit`` method to create a new model.

-To allow the shortcuts to be used in inherited model, make sure to generate new node, graph and model using the same class as the input model.
-The class of the input model and graph can be directly accessed using ``model.__class__`` and ``model.graph.__class__`` or type(model) and type(model.graph).
+To allow the shortcuts to be used with inherited models, make sure to generate new node, graph and model using the same class as the input model.
+The class of the input model and graph can be directly accessed using ``model.__class__`` and ``model.graph.__class__`` or ``type(model)`` and ``type(model.graph)``.
 The graph carries the information of the node, accessed by ``model.graph.graph[node_type]``.